kshutkin/rollup-extras/plugin-html/README.md

 Optional, function (please check type in configuration section).

-To process additional types of assets / enchance default behavior.
-If known asset processed by factory (it returned an object, string or promise) plugin skips default processing for this asset.
+To process additional types of assets / enhance default behavior.
+If a known asset is processed by a factory (it returns an object, string or promise), the plugin skips default processing for this asset.

 Example (adds integrity attribute to a css file):
 ```javascript